Swiss trains aren’t the cheapest. Yet, there is a way to save up.

 It’s worth getting if you only want to make a few journeys in Switzerland.

-You can buy a Half-Fare Card on the SBB website.
+β‘ You can buy a Half-Fare Card here.

 Saver Day Pass